 What is Patchs AI?

-Patchs AI is an optional feature of Patchs that automates parts of the triage and workflow when processing patient requests.
+Patchs AI is an optional feature of Patchs that automates triage, workflow, and signposting.

 The aim of Patchs AI is to reduce GP practice workload and improve patient safety.